Youssou N'Dour: Music career

 By 1991, he had opened his own recording studio, and, by 1995, his own record label, Jololi.

 N'Dour is one of the most celebrated African musicians in history.
 His mix of traditional Senegalese mbalax with eclectic influences ranging from Cuban rumba to hip hop, jazz, and soul has won him an international fan base of millions.
 In the West, N'Dour has collaborated with Peter Gabriel, Axelle Red, Sting, Alan Stivell, Bran Van 3000, Neneh Cherry, Wyclef Jean, Paul Simon, Bruce Springsteen, Tracy Chapman, James Newton Howard, Branford Marsalis, Ryuichi Sakamoto, Dido, Lou Reed, Bruce Cockburn, and others.

 The New York Times described his voice as an "arresting tenor, a supple weapon deployed with prophetic authority".
 N'Dour's work absorbed the entire Senegalese musical spectrum, often filtered through the lens of genre-defying rock or pop music from outside Senegalese culture.

 In July 1993, Africa Opera composed by N'Dour premiered at the Opéra Garnier for the French Festival Paris quartier d'été.

 In 1994, N'Dour released his biggest international hit single, the trilingual "7 Seconds", a duet sung with Neneh Cherry.

 He wrote and performed the official anthem of the 1998 FIFA World Cup with Axelle Red "La Cour des Grands (Do You Mind If I Play)".

 Folk Roots magazine described him as the African Artist of the Century.
 He toured internationally for thirty years.
 He won his first American Grammy Award (best contemporary world music album) for his CD Egypt in 2005.

 He is the proprietor of L'Observateur, one of the widest-circulation newspapers in Senegal, the radio station RFM (Radio Future Medias) and the TV channel TFM.

 In 2002, N'Dour was honoured with a Prince Claus Award, under that year's theme "Languages and transcultural forms of expression".

 In 2006, N'Dour played the role of the African-British abolitionist Olaudah Equiano in the movie Amazing Grace, which chronicled the efforts of William Wilberforce to end slavery in the British Empire.

 In 2008, N'Dour offered one of his compositions, Bébé, for the French singer Cynthia Brown.

 In 2011, N'Dour was awarded an honorary doctoral degree in music from Yale University.

 In 2013, N'Dour won a share of Sweden's $150,000 Polar music prize for promoting understanding between faiths as well as for his music.

+He got a 2026 Grammy Awards nomination for his album Eclairer le monde - Light the World in the Best Global Music Album category.